-There are currently a limited number of infected premises, with eleven in the NT and three in northern WA.
-This number is likely to increase as ongoing tracing information identifies the location of risk plants.
+There are currently a limited number of infected premises, with twelve in the NT and three in northern WA.
+This number may increase as ongoing tracing information identifies the location of risk plants.
 Having found these infected plants provides confidence that the tracing system is working.

 Available evidence indicates that citrus canker is still primarily restricted to potted plants in the home and garden sector, and all infected premises are linked to a single source premise in Darwin.

 Tracing information continues to be shared with all other jurisdictions, allowing for inspections and thorough diagnostic testing to be done quickly and effectively.
 As a result of these activities, citrus canker has not been detected in any other states or in the ACT.

 The NT and WA have put movement controls and quarantine measures in place to contain the disease.

 All other jurisdictions have introduced domestic movement controls to prevent the entry of citrus canker hosts and carriers, plants and plant material, soil, equipment and machinery, from the NT.
 However, stringent measures are in place to allow for the safe interstate trade of fruit.